zowe/docs-site/docs/user-guide/cli-installcli.md

 # Installing Zowe CLI

-Install Zowe CLI on your computer.
+Install Zowe&trade; CLI on your computer.
 You can learn about new CLI features in the [Release notes](../getting-started/summaryofchanges.md) or read about overall CLI functionality in the [Zowe overview](../getting-started/overview.md).

 **Tip:** If you are familiar with command-line tools and want to get started using Zowe CLI quickly, see [Zowe CLI quick start](../getting-started/cli-getting-started.md)